Celebrate Pride with these movies and TV shows available on popular streaming services. (Good news: a lot of them are available for free.)

 June 21, 2021

-While film and TV still have a long way to go when it comes to LGBT representation, there are so many more opportunities for LGBT people to see ourselves onscreen than there were even a few years ago.
-Best of all, some of the best LGBT films and shows are available for free or on popular streaming services that you might already be subscribed to.
+While film and TV still have a long way to go when it comes to LGBT representation, there are so many more opportunities for LGBT people to see themselves onscreen than there were even a few years ago.
+Best of all, some of the best LGBT films and shows are available online for free or on popular streaming services that you might already be subscribed to.
 Here are some of my top picks for films and TV shows with positive LGBT representation, sorted by where you can find them.
 (Note: This list is accurate as of June 2021, but streaming libraries change frequently.)

 Free LGBT Films and Shows

 Tubi offers a library of over 20,000 movies and shows for the unbeatable price of zero dollars, as long as you're willing to put up with a few ads.

 Must-Watch LGBT Movies Online Recommendations

 Carolis a period romance between two women of different social classes in the 1950s.
 Read the Incluvie review here.

 God's Own Countrymovingly portrays a gay relationship challenged by xenophobia, family obligations, and self-destructive tendencies.
 (Also available on Hulu.)

 Tangerine offers positive representation for trans women and sex workers.
 Director Sean Baker also challenged film traditions by shooting the entire film on iPhones.

 Queer as Folk is controversial within the gay community, but it's still a historical marker for gay representation on mainstream TV.
 (Also available on Prime Video.)